Rayhan-099/lumine/README.md

 ---

-## 📖 What is Lumine AI?
+## 📖 What is Lumine?

-Lumine AI is an educational platform that allows users to:
+Lumine is an educational platform that allows users to:
 - Upload skin images for analysis
 - Receive AI visual classifications
 - Inspect classification scores and Top-3 model predictions